Fedihosting-Foundation-Forks/fep/fep/0f2a/fep-0f2a.md

 ### Interpreting an Announce Activity of a Deactivated Actor

-Servers receiving an Announce object with an Actor as its object should NOT increment a `shares` collection (as Actors never, to our knowledge, have one to increment!).
+Servers receiving an Announce object with an Actor as its object should NOT increment a `shares` collection.
 If a receiving server persists redirects or aliases to more smoothly remain aware of migrating or multi-homed users, or for other reasons, it MAY resolve the new Actor object and perform the above-described checks and MAY record said Actor update.

 ## Open Issues